 Wyoming Board of Physical Therapy

-This means that a copy of the complaint will be provided to the licensee or certificate holder.
 The entire complaint review, investigation and legal review process may take an extended period of time depending on the complexity of the case and the pending caseload before the Board.
-During the investigation stage, all information is confidential and may not be discussed.
-This also applies to discussing the investigation with the person filing the complaint.